-After the HPE Helion and Veritas Continuity virtual appliance deployment, the product requires you to configure the HPE Helion and Veritas Continuity components.

-The following settings are configured for HPE Helion and Veritas Continuity components:
+After the HPE Helion and Veritas Continuity virtual appliance deployment, you are expected to configure the HPE Helion and Veritas Continuity component that you have deployed, through the bootstrap process.
+Resiliency Manager is the first component to be configured in HPE Helion and Veritas Continuity.